sreenathzs1/jenkins/README.md

 jenkins Pipeline by using Groovy Script and pipeline syntax ,
-Ansible with deployment dev and prod
+Ansible with deployment dev and prod mmmmmmmm jfnjkdfhsdnsdjkvhsdvsdklnsdkn